 - Being immobile for long periods, such as during an injury or a hospital stay

-Your risk of thrombophlebitis increases if you:
+Your risk of thrombophlebitis might increase if you:

 - Are inactive for a prolonged period, either because you're confined to bed or you're traveling in a car or plane for a long period